syncfusion-content/blazor-docs/blazor/pivot-table/tips-and-tricks-for-best-practices.md

 N> The pixel units are preferred, and this ensures more accurate page calculations compared to using percentage units, which involve additional computations for determining page as well as row and column sizes.

+#### Avoid incorporating column-related features

+When dealing with large datasets, certain column-related features, such as resizing, autofit, text wrapping, and the dynamic hiding of specific columns, can significantly impact the pivot table's row height and column width at runtime.
+So, it's better to avoid them while virtual scrolling is enabled.

 ## Paging

-If your browser's maximum pixel height restricts you from utilizing Pivot Table with virtual scrolling, we advise you to utilize the paging feature instead of virtual scrolling.
+If your browser's maximum pixel height restricts you from utilizing pivot table with virtual scrolling, we advise you to utilize the paging feature instead of virtual scrolling.
 The paging feature, similar to virtual scrolling, enables you to load a large amount of data that may be split up and shown in the pivot table page by page.
 For more information on implementing the paging in the pivot table, you can refer to the documentation [here](https://blazor.syncfusion.com/documentation/pivot-table/paging).

 ## Data handling